ARMmbed/mbed-os-5-docs/docs/advanced/debugging.md

 * It is very **ad hoc**.
 Code is temporarily added, to be removed as soon as the bug is solved.
 For the next bug, similar code is added...

-Try out the [mbed CMSIS-DAP interface with Keil MDK](http://mbed.org/handbook/CMSIS-DAP-MDK), if you need full debug capabilities:
+[TODO] Replace with top level debugging or export page Try out the [CMSIS-DAP interface with Keil MDK](http://mbed.org/handbook/CMSIS-DAP-MDK), if you need full debug capabilities:

 * set **breakpoints** to stop the program at some event or at a specified instruction to examine the current state.